 The OPCW, which won the Nobel Peace Prize this year, has been directed by the United Nations to oversee the destruction of the Syrian government's chemical weapons.
 The unprecedented disarmament in the midst of a civil war now in its third year was launched following an Aug.
 21 chemical weapons attack on a Damascus suburb that killed hundreds of civilians.

 The U.S. and Western allies accused the Syrian government of being responsible for that attack, while Damascus blames the rebels.
-Syria joined the OPCW and agreed to dismantle its chemical arsenal to ward off possible U.S. military strikes.

 The United States is now expected to play a key role in the destruction of the most toxic chemicals in Syria's stockpile.
 Washington has offered to provide a boat carrying a mobile device in which the chemicals can be neutralized.
 No chemicals or waste products would be dumped at sea under the plan being finalized by the OPCW.